jump-dev/Ipopt.jl/README.md

 `Ipopt.GetIpoptCurrentIterate`.
 The two functions are identical to the ones in the [Ipopt C interface](https://coin-or.github.io/Ipopt/INTERFACES.html).

-## C Interface Wrapper
+## C API

-Ipopt.jl wraps the [Ipopt C interface](https://coin-or.github.io/Ipopt/INTERFACES.html) with minimal modifications.
+Ipopt.jl wraps the [Ipopt C interface](https://coin-or.github.io/Ipopt/INTERFACES.html)
+with minimal modifications.

 A complete example is available in the `test/C_wrapper.jl` file.